qwarl/nvim-config/README.md

     - update: add telescope ui fix this. no need to disable noice anymore

 - cannot disable mini indentscope on dashboard snacks (linux, windows not test yet)

+- remove table message in noice will make the blank space below statusline disappear.